nashville-data-nerds/policies/citizen_code_of_conduct.md

 Only permanent resolutions (such as bans) may be appealed.
 To appeal a decision of the working group, contact Alex Antonison with your appeal and the Syndicate board will review the case.

 **Nashville Data Nerds does not currently have a board for revieiwng grievances.
-I recognize that no single person should have control over these matters and as our group grows, I plan to put in a board in place to help facilitate the enforcement and reviewing of Code of Conduct Cases**
+I recognize that no single person should have control over these matters and as our group grows, I plan to put in a board in place to help facilitate the enforcement and reviewing of Code of Conduct Cases.**

 ## 9. Scope